godave81/lac-integration-testing/README.md

 * Automated browser tests to perform end to end functional testing of the LAC rally-Jira integration framework.
 * Includes a set of regression test cases that automates feature creation of integrated fields and asserts them in destination application (Rally or Jira).
 * Includes a test harness that allows users to define source and destination (can be Rally ART level , team level, Jira environments,etc) to drive automation tests.
-* Load Tests that simulate large bi-directional bulk loads for Rally-Jira. see SoapUI-LoadTest
+* Load Tests that simulate large bi-directional bulk loads for Rally-Jira. see BlazeMeter Load Tests.

 # Install Dependencies